microsoft/msphpsql/README.md

 **Ubuntu and Debian**

-    sudo service apache2 restart
+    sudo systemctl restart apache2

 **RedHat**

-    sudo apachectl restart
+    sudo systemctl restart httpd

+Note: On RedHat, SELinux is installed by default and runs in Enforcing mode.
+To allow Apache to connect to a database through SELinux, run the following command:

+    sudo setsebool -P httpd_can_network_connect_db 1

 **Mac OS X**

     sudo apachectl restart

-*Note to RedHat users: SELinux is installed by default and runs in Enforcing mode.
-To allow Apache to connect to database through SELinux, run `sudo setsebool -P httpd_can_network_connect_db 1`

 ### Step 6: Create your sample app
 Navigate to `/var/www/html` (`/usr/local/var/www/htdocs` on Mac) and create a new file called testsql.php.
 Copy and paste the following code into testsql.php and change the servername, username, password and databasename.